 Forests cover more than 30 percent of the land area on our planet.
 They help people thrive by purifying the air we breath and the water we drink, and they provide a home to 80 percent of our terrestrial biodiversity, providing habitat for a vast array of trees, plants, animals, and insects.
 Forests also play a critical role in preventing climate change because they absorb carbon dioxide from the atmosphere that would otherwise be left free to contribute to the greenhouse effect, resulting in climate change.
-Unfortunately the world’s forests, and especially the tropical rainforests, are under threat.
-Deforestation is what occurs when large strands of forest are burned or cut down, so that the wood can be used as construction materials, or just to make room for industries, crops, or for animals to graze.
+Unfortunately, the forests of the world, and especially the tropical rainforests, are under threat.
+Deforestation is what occurs when large strands of forest are burned or cut down so that the wood can be used as construction materials, or to make room for industries, crops, or for animals to graze.
 The Union of Concerned Scientists estimates that an area approximately the size of Switzerland is lost to deforestation each and every year.

 Terrestrial biodiversity is usually greater in the warmer climate near the equator.
-It is for this reason that the tropical rainforests are a notable hotspot for biodiversity.
-While tropical forest ecosystems cover less than 10 percent of earth’s surface, they are estimated to contain from 60 to 90 percent of the world’s species.
+And for this reason, the tropical rainforests are a notable hotspot for biodiversity.
+While tropical forest ecosystems cover less than 10 percent of earth’s surface, they are estimated to contain an astonishing 60 to 90 percent of the world’s species.
 Since there are so many species of plants and animals that haven’t even been discovered yet, no one really knows for sure!
 Estimates are that more than half of all plant and land animal species in the world live in tropical forests.
 This biodiversity makes the rainforests a ecological treasure.
-Unfortunately, with deforestation occurring all over the world at a high rate, it includes losing the biodiversity of the tropical rainforests.
-Three of the most important factors responsible for tropical deforestation include the production of palm oil, soybean production, and cattle ranching, just to name a few.
+Unfortunately, with deforestation occurring at such a high rate all over the world, it includes losing the biodiversity of the tropical rainforests.
+Three of the most important factors responsible for tropical deforestation include the production of palm oil, the production of soybeans, and cattle ranching, just to name a few.

 “Large strands of forest are burned or cut down to be used as construction materials, or to make room for crops or animals to graze.“